 The Directive 2008/105/EC (on environmental quality standards) of the European Parliament and the Commission ask all Member States an inventory of emissions of priority substances for all river basin districts (EP, 2008).
 This task requires appropriate data and approaches for the description of the current state of surface water bodies and the evaluation of appropriate measures for the reduction of emissions into the surface water bodies to achieve a good ecological state of surface water bodies and to meet the quality standards set.

 The MoRE system comprises approaches for the emission pathways: municipal wastewater treatment plants, industrial direct dischargers and emissions of historic mining for pathways related to point sources and the following emission pathways related to diffuse sources: sewer systems, surface runoff, erosion, groundwater, tile drainage, direct atmospheric deposition onto water surfaces and inland navigation.
-In addition to the modeling of emissions into the water bodies an estimation of the river load is carried out to verify the model results.
-The above mentioned modeling approaches and sources of input data are described in detail in Fuchs et al. (2010).
+In addition to the modelling of emissions into the water bodies an estimation of the river load is carried out to verify the model results.
+The above mentioned modelling approaches and sources of input data are described in detail in Fuchs et al. (2010).

 Behrendt, H., Huber, P., Kornmilch, M, Ley, M., Opitz, D., Schmoll, O., Scholz, G. & Uebe,R. (2000): Nutrient Emissions into River Basins.
 UBA-Texte, 23/00